Ginger-Headed/detectflow-main/README.md

 # SOC Prime DetectFlow OSS

 Detection intelligence turbocharged with AI.
-Enable line-speed detection of cyberattacks by equipping your team with AI, trained on 11 years of Detection Intelligence.
+Enable line-speed detection of cyberattacks by equipping your team with AI trained on 11 years of Detection Intelligence.

 Elevate your daily work from SIEM min-maxing to Detection Orchestration across Data Pipelines, AIDR, EDR, Data Lake, and SIEM.